© 2022 All rights reserved Worktop Library

 Silestone Ethereal Glow: With delicate hues of gold and grey, the veins slowly blend into a smooth white surface, crossing the board and distributing the shades in every corner, adding value to the design.
 The company redefines the traditional slab and tile design to bring natural elegance into the home.
 For this reason, they create stone surfaces that are not only beautiful but also practical, durable, and easy to maintain.
 The Ethereal Glow finish has created a unique product best described as “sunset on marble”.

 This video shows the composition of Silestone Ethereal Glow

 Ethereal Noctis: This attractive, clean, and modern Silestone model is perfect for a sleek kitchen, bathroom, or indoor living area.
 It will seamlessly fit into any environment while adding character and vitality to your design.
 With the natural beauty of veins of deep black and grey running through a nuanced white background, you will explore this delicate balance of contrasts and see how it can enhance your space.

-Click on this link to receive your Free Silestone Ethereal quartz samples
+Click on here to receive your Free Silestone Ethereal quartz samples

 What Size are Silestone Etheral Quartz slabs?

 Silestone Ethereal slabs measure 3250×1590 mm, giving you ample space to create large panels without any seams.